rkoshak/sensorReporter/i2c/README.md

 Can be connected directly to a RpiGpioSensor ShortButtonPress / LongButtonPress output.
 To use a RpiGpioSensor together with the PwmHatColorLED use the configuration example for the [TriacDimmer](#i2ctriactriacdimmer) above.
 When using with the openHAB connection configure a color item.
+If only the white channel is configured use a dimmer item in openHAB.

 ### Hardware address